katiekaff/athletic-sales-analysis/README.md

-# Module 5

-Module 5 Challenge - Athletic Sales Analysis
+# Module 5 - Athletic Sales Analysis Challenge

 Utilized copilot to help create some of the code needed to complete challenge requirements